h-bar/demofi-api/README.md

     "id":  "",
     "data": {}
   }
-  Retrive data stored in the database.
+  Retrive data from database.
 Data id and data are returned as the response

 - ```JSON
   POST /api/truth/<data_id>